jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 ```

 Moving onto networking, you can leave all of these settings as the default.
-Ensure that the VPC specified is vpc-2144fa4a (which is the default for the pyrologix aws account)
-and ensure that the subnets are respective of us-east-2 a,b,c.

 You’ll also want to ensure that Cluster endpoint access is Public.